xaerincl/labels_to_cvat/README.md

 ```
 $ python labels_to_cvat -f <path to folder with the images and .txt> -c <class1name,class2name...>
 ```
+add -no_zip at the end if you dont need/want the .zip files with the images

-## demo
+## Demo

-we have a folder named 'images' with the images and their corresponding label (yolo format .txt) like:
+we have a folder named 'images' with 2 images and their corresponding label (yolo format .txt) like: